 The costs of tuition and fees vary by year.
 Current figures can be obtained using the Tuition Estimator.
 Tuition and fees are subject to annual approval by the Arizona Board of Regents.
-Due to the intensive nature of the program, students in the MC program are required to pay additional program fees (\$300 per credit).
-This is in addition to tuition and other university fees.
+Due to the intensive nature of the program, students in the MC program are required to pay program fees (\$300 per credit).
+These fees are in addition to tuition and other university fees.
 Each year, 17.5% of program fees support financial aid awards for the College of Integrative Sciences and Arts.
-Net fees have contributed to the renovation of our state-of-theart Counselor Training Center and other facilities, funded master's students who work for the department, supported master's student travel and other awards.
+Net fees have contributed to the renovation of our state-of-the- art Counselor Training Center and other facilities, funded students, staff, and faculty who work for the MC program, supported master's student travel and other MC awards.